4 Benefits of Yoga that will Transform Your Life

 1.5 years and many downward facing dogs later, I still get amazed by how deeply yoga has benefited my life in different aspects:

 - Mindfulness: I started meditating after initiating yoga, and I strive to be mindful during my practice.
 The more I focus on the class, the better I perform, what brings me excitement and keeps the good energy flowing.

 - Cultivate Patience: this is a virtue I am strong at, and I realized it was key for yoga.
 I get constantly surprised by how my body naturally evolves into the poses when I don't force it, and by how I can get mindful in class if I don't try really hard.
-I am also getting more patient in other areas of my life, what has been improving relationship with my loved ones and my performance at work.
+I am also getting more patient in other areas of my life, which has been improving relationships with my loved ones and my performance at work.
 I have even received positive feedback regarding that, as I become a better listener, less anxious, more focused.

 - Celebrate Victories: I get really proud of any achievement in my yoga mat.
-I try to go to the studio 3 to 4 times a week and I also focus on strengthen muscles needed for yoga poses while working out at the gym.
+I try to go to the studio 3 to 4 times a week and I also focus on strengthening muscles needed for yoga poses while working out at the gym.
 It took me some months (and back exercises) to be able to hold a downward facing dog for 5 deep breaths and almost one year (and many push ups) to be able to do a chaturanga.
 I still have to learn many poses, and I'll keep celebrating the small conquers for each step forward.

-Yoga has benefited all areas of my life, specially my career, what has been truly transformative.
+Yoga has benefited all areas of my life, especially my career, which has been truly transformative.
 Thus, it has gained a special space in my gratitude journal - everyday I practice I add it to my daily list of things that I am grateful for and that make me happy.
 Thereby, I have prioritized yoga on my daily routine.
 Some days I start working earlier, so I can stop in the evening to go to class, or I continue working after class if needed.